rpokrovskij/opencover4vs.ps1/README.md

 This will not move `appsettings.json` to the `MSTest.exe` execution folder, therefore it will be unaccessible for test code.

-WORKAROUND
-Recreate files from resources in unit test constructor:
+Workouround: recreate files from resources in unit test constructor:

     [TestClass]
     public class StandardConfigurationUnitTest